kdubuc/coding-conventions/cc0-general.md

 The versionning and revision control MUST BE used in all projects.
 Git is recommended.

-The version number MUST BE assigned and incremented in follow the [Semantic Versioning Specification](http://semver.org/).
+The version number MUST BE assigned and incremented in follow with the [Semantic Versioning Specification](http://semver.org/).

 ### Continuous integration